alpersonalwebsite/react/Unit-Tests.md

 ---

 Notes:
-We use describe to group test.
-We can nest describe to tie (as well) sub-groups.
+We use `describe` to group test.
+We can nest describes to tie (as well) sub-groups.
 We will see this in behavioral tests.
+We use `it` for each test.

 ---